nextdns/nextdns/README.md

 ### Conditional Configuration

 When installed on a router, nextdns can apply different configuration based on the LAN client using conditional configuration parameters.
-The `--config` parameter can be specified several times with different configuration IDs and conditions.
+The `-config` parameter can be specified several times with different configuration IDs and conditions.
 Conditions can be subnet prefixes or MAC addresses.